rlinlen/aws-vllm-openwebui/README.md

 3. AWS CLI configured with appropriate credentials
 4. HuggingFace account and API token
 5. Docker installed locally for building images
+6. Currently, the cdk supports only the us-east-1 and us-west-2.

 ## Setup